 - Express the orange peel over the glass by squeezing it, skin-side down, to release its fragrant oils.
 Rub the peel on the rim and drop it in.

-A Few Pro Tips
+A Few of My Go-To Tips

 A few small details can make your Honey Whiskey Old Fashioned truly special.
 First, let’s talk whiskey.
 Bourbon will give you a sweeter, more mellow drink, while a rye whiskey will add a spicier, more robust character that balances the honey beautifully.
 Don’t underestimate your garnish, either.
 The burst of citrus oil from the orange peel brightens up the whole drink and adds a wonderful aroma.
 Finally, the large ice cube isn’t just for looks; it melts much slower than smaller cubes, keeping your drink cold and strong from the first sip to the last.
 It’s a small change that makes a huge difference.

-How to Make a Refreshing Honey Whiskey Lemonade
+Making a Refreshing Honey Whiskey Lemonade

 When you need a drink that’s equal parts refreshing and satisfying, a honey whiskey lemonade is the perfect go-to.
 It’s a timeless classic for a reason, balancing sweet, tart, and smooth flavors in one simple glass.
 While you can make a great version with any honey whiskey, using Mash & Mallow S’mores Whiskey creates a truly unique experience.
 The notes of toasted marshmallow and rich chocolate add a surprising depth that plays beautifully with the bright, zesty lemon.